- Home

 - FAQs

-Dr. Ramsay is an inductee in the CHADD Hall of Fame and received the Szuba Award for Excellence in Clinical Teaching & Research from the University of Pennsylvania.
-He serves on the editorial board of the Journal of Attention Disorders.
-He has served terms on the Professional Advisory Boards (PAB) of the Attention Deficit Disorder Association (including serving as PAB co-chair), CHADD, and on the Board of the American Professional Society of ADHD and Related Disorders (APSARD).
-He is a regular blogger through the Psychology Today website.
+Dr. Ramsay is an inductee in the CHADD Hall of Fame and received the Award for Excellence in Clinical Teaching & Research from the University of Pennsylvania.
+He serves on the editorial board of the Journal of Attention Disorders and is frequently sought out as an ad hoc reviewer for other journals.
+Dr. Ramsay has served previous terms on the Professional Advisory Boards of the major ADHD organizations in the U.S. He has lectured worldwide and is sought out by media outlets for his insights on topics related to ADHD in adults.